nemanjan00/jekyll/_posts/2024-01-07-radio-modulation.md

 Or if we want to express relationship between those two values, we can use what is called a wavelenth.
 Wavelength is distance wave crosses in the interval of one oscillation.

 ![](/assets/water_surface.png)

+### Using waves to send messages

+Now that we understand some of the properties of waves, we need to figure out how to meaningfully use them.

+What is the simplest thing we can do?

+#### AM modulation

+We can "encode" data in how hard we hit the water.
+If you are familiar with morsecode, you know you can encode each letter in sequences of `-` and `.`, you also need to take a breakbetween letters.

+Imagine that, you are hitting water at predefined intervals, either very hard, very soft or not at all.
+Somewhere else, where waves reach, someone can measure peaks of waves and determine if you are sending `-`, `.` or space.

+That is what we call AM modulation.

+#### FM modulation